If you are considering taking a family gap year or sabbatical from life to live in France, congrats, spending a year abroad can be life-changing.

-Typically you travel with all your possessions in a backpack or bag that can easily be carried for long distances or long periods of time.
-You are on a tight budget and need to make your money last so you eat on the cheap and stay at inexpensive accommodations like hostels where you share rooms, bathrooms and a communal kitchen with other backpackers.
+Typically you travel with all your possessions in a backpack or bag that can easily be carried for long distances or long periods.
+You are on a tight budget and need to make your money last, so you eat on the cheap and stay at inexpensive accommodations like hostels where you share rooms, bathrooms and a communal kitchen with other backpackers.

 It’s not uncommon for you to wash all five pairs of your underwear in the sink and hang them on the portable laundry chord you carry in your backpack along with your portable sheets and your instant Ramen before moving on to your next city.

 It sounds treacherous, but you love it.
 Besides, your young and there’s something to be said travelling this way and meeting interesting people.